 their abilities to develop, implement, and assess activities or programs designed to foster productive teams and/or address developing environments and workforce culture to enhance productive leadership development.

 Per UAB policy you must be a credentialed course instructor (CCI) to teach a LEAD course; therefore, you must provide official copies of your academic transcripts, a copy of your CV or resume, and a completed copy of the CCI Roster Form to the Graduate School.
 Additionally, all CCIs must meet the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) credential guidelines as outlined in page 2 of this document.
-ForMore detailed information regarding processes for CCI approval will follow these initial forms.
+More detailed information regarding processes for CCI approval will follow these initial forms.

 By signing below, I confirm that I am aware of all policies and practices associated with teaching LEAD courses.
 For full-time UAB employees, supervisor approval is required prior to teaching a LEAD course.